Introduction to MIRAX/MRXS

 NONHIER_0_COUNT + NONHIER_1_COUNT + NONHIER_2_COUNT + 0 = 12.

-table to linked list head.
-Again the first page in the linked list has
+to linked list head.
+Again the first page in the linked list has no data

 The data entry itself is an array of five 4-byte values: 0, 0, offset,

-number in the [DATAFILE] Slidedat section, read out the data, and if we
+in the [DATAFILE] Slidedat section, read out the data, and if we were

-were reading the nonhier section for a thumbnail or barcode image, we'd
+reading the nonhier section for a thumbnail or barcode image, we'd be done.

 Tile decoding, part II